robmad93/pok-mon_search_app/README.md

 ﻿# pokémonn_search_app
 This application receives input from a user in the form of a Pokémon name or ID and returns the corresponding Pokémon's stats.
 This was my attempt at the final certification project in the "JavaScript Algorithms and Data Structures" curriculum from freecodecamp.org.
+Try it out here: https://robmad93.github.io/pok-mon_search_app/

 ## Screenshots